The Ultimate Patagonian Experience:

 - The Lonely Planet Guide to Chile (2009) has this to say about sea kayaking opportunities in Patagonia:

 - Michelle Bachelet Jeria was the President of Chile until 2010.
-She was South America´s second elected woman president.
+She was South America´s second elected woman president and was re-elected in 2013.

 - Chile has an unusual ribbon shape.
 It is 4300 km long and just 175 km wide (on average).